pycom/pycom-documentation/content/pymesh/lib-api.md

 This Micropython library is included as frozen scripts in the Pymesh firmware release.

-Code is open-sourced in [pycom-libraries repository](https://github.com/pycom/pycom-libraries/tree/master/lib/pymesh).
+The code is open-sourced in [pycom-libraries repository](https://github.com/pycom/pycom-libraries/tree/master/lib/pymesh).

-It is easily customisable and contributions are highly recommend using [Github PRs](https://github.com/pycom/pycom-libraries/pulls).
+It is easily customisable and contributions are welcome using [Github PRs](https://github.com/pycom/pycom-libraries/pulls).

 ### Main features